dksingh04/JavaScriptApp/email-survey-website/README.md

 Website link: https://mighty-temple-95886.herokuapp.com

-In order to use this website Authenticate yourself with Google and add credits, credit card no shoudld be 4242 4242 4242 4242 which is fake with any random cvv and email address.
+In order to use this website Authenticate yourself with Google and add credits.
+Credit card no. shoudld be 4242 4242 4242 4242 which is fake so will get not charged :)